mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 In the case of `ArrayContains`, we have to make sure it uses the correct operator, e.g. the proper [SA comparator class](https://docs.sqlalchemy.org/en/14/dialects/postgresql.html#sqlalchemy.dialects.postgresql.ARRAY.Comparator.contains).

-**Next steps**
+**Next steps:**
 - Fix dimension value to 1 for all the filtering operations.
 - Test output for n-d cases.
 - Test for other scalar types.

+#### Summarization
+Status: currently not supported.

+Next steps:
+- Disable grouping by an Array column.
+- After: develop custom criteria that avoids dimensions mismatch, for example, a criteria that first computes a single value per row in an Array column.
+Reducing each record of an Array column to a single value will result in, when grouping, a 1-D array.

+#### Other operations
+Not supported:
+- Distinct
+- Sort by

+**Next steps:**
+- Disable them for Array columns.
+- After: use a criteria that reduces an array to a single value, and then sort.

 ### Frontend
+Here is where most new things to be implemented take place.

 #### Creating an Array column
+Status: currently not supported.

-Any data type can have its version in Array.
+Any data type can have its "array version" .
 Therefore, it doesn't seem a good idea to list each possible Array type in the data types dropdown list:
 - There will be a lot of options listed.
 - The user can easily misread one list type and select a wrong one, for example, choosing List of Money instead of List of Email (both begin with *'List of ...'*).

 A cleaner approach suggested by Ghislaine [4] is to have a separate menu for the Array or List type.
 ![ui_create_list_col.png](/product/list_datatype_project/ui_create_list_col.png)

-**This is not implemented yet.**
+Also, consider using the term "Array" instead of "list", as this encloses n-dimensional arrays too (which will be supported in the future) and operations that work with them.

 #### Rendering an array
 For 1-D arrays, items are displayed inside a pill, which corresponds to the `Chip` component in the frontend.
 The pills are not modifiable.